 Risk appetite is a key component of HSBC JOH's management of risk.
 It describes the aggregate level and risk types that the Bank is willing to accept in achieving the medium to long-term business objectives.
-Within the Branch, risk appetite is managed through a risk appetite framework and articulated in a Risk Appetite Statement ('RAS'), which is approved by the ExCo.
+Within the Branch, risk appetite is managed through a risk appetite framework and articulated in a Risk Appetite Statement ('RAS'), which is approved in the RMM and concurrence is added by the ExCo.

 The risk appetite informs HSBC JOH's strategic and financial planning process, defining the desired forward-looking risk profile.
+It encapsulates the consideration of financial and non-financial risks.
 It is also integrated within other risk management tools, such as the top and emerging risks report and stress testing, to ensure consistency in risk management.
 This is consistent with the Group.
-Information on the Group' risk management tools (and consequently the Branch) is set out on page 74 of the HSBC Holdings plc Annual Report and Accounts 2019.
-Details on the Group's overarching risk appetite are set out on page 73 of the HSBC Holdings plc Annual Report and Accounts 2019.
+Information on the Group's risk management tools (and consequently the Branch) is set out on page 107 of the HSBC Holdings plc Annual Report and Accounts 2020.